hashicorp/terraform-provider-azuread/website/docs/r/application.html.markdown

 * `user_consent_display_name` - (Optional) Display name for the permission that appears in the end user consent experience.

+If you don't specify any `oauth2_permissions` blocks, your Application will be assigned the default `user_impersonation` scope by Azure Active Directory.
+However, due to the declarative nature of Terraform configuration, if you do specify any `oauth2_permissions` blocks, you will need to include a block for the `user_impersonation` scope if you need it, or it will be removed (see the example above).
+To ensure that no OAuth 2.0 permission scopes are present for your Application, specify `oauth2_permissions = []` in your Application resource.

 ## Attributes Reference

 The following attributes are exported: